-ately released a patch.
+When this bug was reported, the developers immediately released a patch.
 ReiserFS and JFS both had similar bugs (both now fixed), but in these systems the code lacked any attempt to order the journal clear with the writes of journal data.